How alcohol affects your mental health

 - start to rely on alcohol

-- feel very anxious in social situations where alcohol isn't available
+- feel very anxious in social situations where alcohol is not available

 - start to avoid social situations